 Arrangements for the 2021 NFL Combine have been further complicated by the change in NCAA rules.
 In 2020, the NCAA granted every player an extra year of eligibility.
 Therefore, even players who are traditionally finished at school have the option to return.
 Essentially, that has made every player into an underclassman, requiring them to officially declare for the 2021 NFL Draft.

-What are some of the options being considered for the 2021 NFL Combine?
+What were some of the options being considered for the 2021 NFL Combine?

 With so much unknown around the coming months, the NFL is approaching the 2021 Combine in a similar way to how they have approached things previously.
 When it came to training camp last summer, the NFL waited and made final decisions as late as possible, utilizing their knowledge of the situation at that point.